MrCasual98/flutter_ssh2/README.md

 # ssh2

 SSH and SFTP client for Flutter.
 Wraps iOS library NMSSH and Android library JSch.
-This is a fork of flutter_ssh: https://github.com/shaqian/flutter_ssh
+This is a fork of flutter_ssh2: https://github.com/jda258/flutter_ssh2
+This fork adds the possibility to configure the kex (key exchange algorithm) for the SSHClient class.

 Wraps iOS library [NMSSH](https://github.com/gaetanzanella/NMSSH/tree/feature/catalyst) and Android library [JSch](https://github.com/mwiede/jsch).